dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 ## Known devices that can be updated to fix problem

 If you haven't updated your device to the most recent version of Android, go to your device's **Settings** app and select **Update**.
-These devices might appear as non compliant until you update:
+These devices might not appear compliant until you update them:

 - Huawei Honor 8
 - Huawei P9